From Theory to Application: A Practical Introduction to Neural Operators in Scientific Computing: Perspectives and conclusion

-The residual-based error correction method \cite{cao2023residual, jha2024residual}, see \cref{fig:nnCorrector}, building on the idea of using lower-fidelity solutions to estimate modeling errors \cite{jha2022goal}, treats the neural operator’s prediction as an initial guess and solves a variational problem to correct the residual error.
+The residual-based error correction method \cite{cao2023residual, jha2024residual}, illustrated in \cref{fig:nnCorrector}, builds on the idea of using lower-fidelity solutions to estimate modeling errors \cite{jha2022goal}.
+It treats the neural operator prediction as an initial guess and solves a variational problem to correct the residual error.
 This approach improves accuracy in applications like Bayesian inverse problems and topology optimization, where small errors can propagate and amplify.
-The trade-off in the residual-based error correction method is the introduction of the linear variational problem on the modeling error field, which must be solved and added to the neural operator prediction to get the improved prediction.
+The trade-off in the residual-based error correction method is the introduction of a linear variational problem on the modeling error field, which must be solved and added to the neural operator prediction to obtain the improved prediction.
 For challenging nonlinear problems, the approach leads to significant speedups.
-In Bayesian settings, it enhances posterior estimates without increasing computational costs \cite{cao2023residual}.
-For the example optimization problem of seeking a diffusivity field in the Poisson equation that minimizes the compliance, neural operators, when used as a surrogate of the forward problem, produced minimizers with significant errors (about $80\%$).
-The error here is the norm of the difference between the minimizer obtained using the ``true" forward model and the surrogate of the forward model.
-Neural operator surrogates with the residual-based error correction produced minimize with errors below $6\%$; see \cref{fig:nnCorrectorApplication}, where the optimized diffusivity using the ``true" model and surrogates are compared.
+In Bayesian settings, it enhances posterior estimates without increasing computational cost \cite{cao2023residual}.
+For the example optimization problem of seeking a diffusivity field in the Poisson equation that minimizes the compliance, neural operators, when used as surrogates for the forward problem, produced minimizers with significant errors (about $80\%$).
+Here, the error is defined as the norm of the difference between the minimizer obtained using the true forward model and that obtained using the surrogate.
+Neural operator surrogates with the residual-based error correction produced minimizers with errors below $6\%$; see \cref{fig:nnCorrectorApplication}, where the optimized diffusivities obtained using the \textit{true} model and the surrogates are compared.
 A complementary direction is PhysicsCorrect \cite{Huang_Perdikaris_2026}, a training-free correction framework that stabilizes neural PDE simulations by enforcing physics-based consistency at inference time.
 It is conceptually aligned with residual-based correction strategies such as \cite{jha2024residual}, but avoids retraining and introduces only modest additional overhead.

-Some of the key limitations of the work mentioned above that address the issue of the reliability of neural networks include \begin{itemize} \item \textbf{Computational overhead.} Many error control methods, like residual-based correctors and multi-level networks, introduce additional computational steps, potentially offsetting the efficiency gains of neural operators.

-\item \textbf{Scalability challenges.} Iterative methods (e.g., multi-level and multi-stage networks) can become computationally intensive and less practical for high-dimensional or large-scale problems, leading to diminishing returns in accuracy improvement.

-\item \textbf{Risk of overfitting.} While multi-stage and multi-level networks aim to reduce residual errors and capture high-frequency components, they risk overfitting in later stages or failing to generalize if residuals are small or noisy. \end{itemize} This underscores the scope for new research in controlling the accuracy of neural operators without compromising the computational speedup associated with neural operators.